Zenkō-ji: History

-According to the explanation of Zenkō-ji, The Hibutsu, or the Main Image of Zenkō-ji, moved from India to Japan by way of the Korean peninsula, in the 6th century, during the reign of Emperor Kinmei.
+According to the explanation of Zenkō-ji, the Hibutsu, or the main hidden icon, of Zenkō-ji, moved from India to Japan by way of the Korean peninsula, in the 6th century, during the reign of Emperor Kinmei.
 Afterwards, it was moved several times before coming to rest at its present location in Nagano city.

 At the end of the Kamakura period (1185–1333), many temples copied Zenkō-ji's famous Buddha statue, and many new temples were built around the country, calling themselves "Zenkō-ji" or "Shin-Zenkō-ji" ("New Zenkō-ji").

 In the Sengoku period (mid-15th to 17th century), when the Zenkō-ji became embroiled in the struggles between Uesugi Kenshin and Takeda Shingen, the chief abbot was afraid it would be burnt to the ground.
 He built a new Zenkō-ji in what is now Kōfu; it stands to this day.

 In 1598, Toyotomi Hideyoshi moved the hibutsu to Kyoto, and then to Shinano.
 The hibutsu and the Zenkoji temple itself have since been moved back to Nagano.

 Zenkō-ji temple decided to pull out of the 2008 Summer Olympics torch relay, in relation with the 2008 Tibetan unrest and in solidarity with the Tibetan Buddhists.
 The Zenkō-ji temple was then vandalized.